-The program of advanced education in Pediatric Dentistry is designed to prepare specialists to cope with the oral health problems of children and adolescents.
-The educational experiences are aimed at expanding competency in the areas of behavior management, treatment of handicapped children, preventive and interceptive treatment of malocclusion, dental practice in the hospital setting, conscious sedation, general anesthesia, biostatistics, clinically applied basic sciences, dental education, and application of modern concepts of prevention, and comprehensive dental treatment.
-The program meets the accreditation requirements of the Commission on Dental Accreditation and the requirements for examination and certification by the American Board of Pediatric Dentistry.
+The program is designed to prepare specialists to cope with the special oral health problems of children and adolescents that the general practitioner of dentistry is not qualified to attend adequately.
+The educational experiences are aimed at expanding competency in the areas of behavior management, treatment of special health needs children, preventive and interceptive treatment of malocclusion, dental practice in the hospital setting, conscious sedation, general anesthesia, biostatistics, clinically applied basic sciences, dental education, and application of modern concepts of prevention, and comprehensive dental treatment.
+Required clinical experiences include advanced pediatric dentistry clinic, special pediatric dentistry clinic, physical diagnosis and interceptive orthodontics.
+Residents spend one month at the pediatric anesthesia, and one month at pediatric emergency wards.
+While in the program, residents participate in the meeting of the cleft-palate team at the Pediatric University Hospital.
+Experiences in the operating room and in conscious sedation are also required.
+Community off-campus extramural experiences include Pediatric Dentistry Clinic, HealthproMed in Santurce and Cossma clinic in the town of Cidra.
+Both off-campus community clinic runs parallel to the regular program and emphasizes oral health promotion and prevention, as well as restorative treatment.